cnucup/cmp719_project/README.md

 ## Run the test code on fine-tuned model

-Use the following code to generate images using the fine-tuned model :
+Inside the container, use the following code to generate images using the fine-tuned model :

 ```bash
 python3 generate_image.py --network /path_to_model_pkl_file --dpath /path_to_test_set --mpath /path_to_test_masks --outdir /path_to_output